Yamaha FZR1000: Engine

-The FZR1000 engine was developed from similar smaller cc motors of that time like Yamaha FZ750 with the same liquid-cooled 5 valve per cylinder (3 inlet and 2 exhaust) engine design with 45'inclined cylinder block .The engine though similar was all new with a capacity of 989cc.The big 989cc motor had a larger valve sizes and correspondingly larger 37mm BDB Mikuni CV carburetors.The lubrication system was enhanced with a dual rotor oil pump and external oil cooler.
+The FZR1000 engine was developed from similar smaller cc motors of that time like Yamaha FZ750 with the same liquid-cooled 5 valve per cylinder (3 intake and 2 exhaust) engine layout with 45° inclined cylinder block.
+While somewhat superficially similar to the outgoing FZ750 unit, this 989cc engine was an entirely new design, including larger diameter valves and correspondingly larger 37mm BDB Mikuni CV carburetors.
+The lubrication system was enhanced with a dual rotor oil pump and external oil cooler.

-In 1989 the machine received a major redesign, top to bottom to give a new capacity of 1002cc, the cylinder block angle was changed to 35' to reduce the wheelbase.
-The intake system was redesigned with even larger 38mm carburetors, larger intake and exhaust ports.
+In 1989 the machine received a major redesign, top to bottom, notably resulting in a marginal increase in capacity, rising from 989cc to 1002cc.
+Further, the cylinder block angle was reduced to 35°, thereby effecting a nominal reduction in wheelbase.
+The intake system was upgraded commensurate with these changes to include larger 38mm carburetors, as well as matching oversized intake and exhaust ports.

 A unique feature that gave the new EXUP model its commonly used name was Yamaha's four-stroke power valve system EXUP valve, a servo-motor-driven exhaust valve.
 This allowed large bore exhaust for improved gas flow at high engine speeds but with good low engine speed performance thanks the engine speed controlled exhaust valve restricting flow at lower revs.
 The new EXUP machine gave class leading pulling power from low revs, seamlessly, up to the red line at 11,500 rpm.
 It also allowed extremely radical high lift cams that gave a very lumpy idle when unplugged in the open position or when using a full aftermarket exhaust.
 Yamaha continued to use the EXUP valve system on the subsequent Yamaha YZF1000R Thunderace and Yamaha YZF-R1 motorcycles.